Magazine publisher Time Inc and photo library giant, Getty Images, have teamed up to offer the web’s largest collection of photographs.

 Consumers are able to buy prints of the photographs and can opt to have them framed.
 It is free to make single copies or prints for personal use only.
 However, looking at the terms on the Life.com site it does not appear that individuals nor organisations are able to display the images on their own websites.

 Getty Images also own i-stock photo which is a great way into the stock librbary market for any photographers wanting to start making money from their images.
-To maximise profits beginners are advised it would be worth investing in a photography course or DVD before signing up,
+To maximise profits beginners are advised it would be worth investing in our Ultimate Beginners Course before signing up,